adamranieri/2301-ReactNative/devops-cloud/EC2.md

 ### Exercise:
 - Get an EC2 instance up and running
 - Install a simple web server
-- Ensure that it's accessible and send me the link to make sure I can access it
+- Ensure that it's accessible by editing the security group and send me the lpublic address to make sure I can access it